Bernhard III, Duke of Saxe-Meiningen: Biography

 as the eldest son of Georg II, Duke of Saxe-Meiningen and his first wife Princess Charlotte of Prussia.

 Bernhard had one full sister, Princess Marie Elisabeth, and several half-brothers by his father's second marriage.

 From 1860 Bernhard was schooled by a Prof. Rossmann before he went to study at Heidelberg University in 1869.
 For the war against France he interrupted his studies and served as Ordonnanz-Offizier.
 After the war ended he resumed his studies at Leipzig.
 From 1873 he again served in the military and rose into the highest echelons: By 1905 he was Generaloberst and inspector general of the 2nd Army Inspection (Central Germany).
 In 1909, he became Generaloberst im Range eines Generalfeldmarschalls and retired from active service in 1912.

 He married in Berlin on 18 February 1878 Princess Charlotte of Prussia, his second cousin, daughter of Frederick III, German Emperor and granddaughter of the Queen Victoria.
 They had one daughter: Princess Feodora of Saxe-Meiningen (b.
 Potsdam, 12 May 1879 - d.
 Schloß Neuhoff, 26 August 1945), married on 24 September 1898 to Heinrich XXX of Reuss-Köstritz.

+His wife's cousin and critic, Queen Marie of Romania, described him in her memoir: "Her husband, Bernard Erbprinz of Saxe-Meiningen, came with her; she never liked him, but for all that he was devoted to her and he imagined she was the most perfect of wives, which shows how clever she was.
+Both passionate soldiers, Uncle and he would discuss military questions by the hour, but the King preferred still more talking politics with irresistible Charly."